-Healthy social media use is crucial, as its presence has rapidly increased over decades.
+Learning how to healthily social media use is crucial, as its prevalence has rapidly increased over decades.
 Although it provides various benefits in regard communication and raising awareness, social media is also extremely harmful.
 The bottom line is that given its major presence, it is crucial to understand the downsides of social media.

 Social media typically consists of scrolling through photos and engaging with other users, which can seem harmless.
-However, users often make upward social comparisons, which refer to evaluating oneself based on others.
-This behavior often develops when we perceive another user as being superior to us.
-People tend to evaluate others as either more attractive, fun, happy, or social than themselves; however, this is simply based on their impression of a photo.
+However, users often make social comparisons, which refer to evaluating oneself based on others.
+This behavior often develops when an individual perceives another user as superior.
+People tend to evaluate others as either more attractive, fun, happy, or social than themselves; however, this is solely based on their tailored and limited photo reel.

 It is important to recognize that infinite editing applications exist, which users often use to cover blemishes, whiten teeth, and alter body shape.
 These apps can distort perceptions of reality and cause individuals to feel inadequate about their physical appearance, which is linked to depression and low self-esteem.

 Social media is often a platform where users share highlights from their lives, which tend to consist of positive highlights.
-We often forget that these highlights are never fully representative of anyone.
-Everyone can be selective in what they post, and most users only choose photos that reflect the happy, positive, attractive moments of life.
-Recognizing social media is not reflective of reality is thus essential to our wellbeing.
+We often forget that these photos are never fully representative of any individual or lifestyle.
+Everyone can be selective in what they post, and most users only choose photos that reflect the happy, positive, attractive moments.

-Social media users often develop anxiety disorders, which arise from the need to constantly be connected.
+It’s not a myth that social media is significantly linked to mental health.
+Heavy social media users often develop anxiety disorders, which typically arise from the need to be connected.
 It it important to note that both anxiety and social media presence have surged within the last decade.
 Thus, this connection is far from unexpected.
 In addition, Researchers at Michigan State University found that social media can actually be addictive.
 In fact, high-frequency users tend to display the same behaviors and feelings that manifest in drug addicts.